Long-lived doubly charged scalars in the left-right symmetric model: catalyzed nuclear fusion and collider implications: Collider implications

-However, our analysis indicates that the pair production of long-lived doubly-charged scalars through the Drell-Yan and photon fusion processes yields a relatively small boost factor $\beta \lesssim 0.7$, where $\beta(=v/c)$ denotes the velocity of the ionizing particle within the detector.
+However, our analysis indicates that the pair production of long-lived doubly charged scalars through the Drell-Yan and photon fusion processes yields a relatively small boost factor $\beta \lesssim 0.7$, where $\beta(=v/c)$ denotes the velocity of the ionizing particle within the detector.
 On the other hand, all $dE/dx$ excess events display a relatively high $\beta \approx 1$~\cite{ATLAS:2022pib}.
-To account for this observed excess and maintain consistency with time-of-flight measurements, a highly boosted, long-lived doubly-charged particle is necessary~\cite{Giudice:2022bpq}.
-Therefore, the pair production of long-lived doubly-charged scalars within the minimal LRSM, facilitated by quark and photon fusion processes, is unlikely to explain the observed substantial ionization energy loss gradient~\cite{ATLAS:2022pib}.
-However, we have identified an additional production mechanism for such long-lived doubly-charged scalars within the LRSM involving the gluon fusion process [cf. Fig.~\ref{Fig:4} (c)].
-Due to mixing with SM Higgs, this process resonantly produces a neutral $\chi^0$, which subsequently decays into a pair of long-lived doubly-charged scalars.
-In this scenario, the long-lived doubly-charged scalars can attain significant boosts, providing a potential explanation for the observed $dE/dx$ excess while maintaining consistency with time-of-flight measurements.
+To account for this observed excess and maintain consistency with time-of-flight measurements, a highly boosted, long-lived doubly charged particle is necessary~\cite{Giudice:2022bpq}.
+Therefore, the pair production of long-lived doubly charged scalars within the minimal LRSM, facilitated by quark and photon fusion processes, is unlikely to explain the observed substantial ionization energy loss gradient~\cite{ATLAS:2022pib}.
+However, we have identified an additional production mechanism for such long-lived doubly charged scalars within the LRSM involving the gluon fusion process [cf. Fig.~\ref{Fig:4} (c)].
+Due to mixing with SM Higgs, this process resonantly produces a neutral $\chi^0$, which subsequently decays into a pair of long-lived doubly charged scalars.
+In this scenario, the long-lived doubly charged scalars can attain significant boosts, providing a potential explanation for the observed $dE/dx$ excess while maintaining consistency with time-of-flight measurements.